inside.ewu.edu

 Students meet weekly to discuss progress and issues that pertain to BFA Thesis research.
 Students are guided and prepared for quarterly community artist reviews of BFA projects.

 ART 472.
-BFA THESIS AND EXHIBITION.
+PROFESSIONAL PRACTICE FOR ARTISTS.
 5 Credits.

 ART 490.
-SENIOR CAPSTONE.
+SENIOR CAPSTONE: BFA EXHIBITION.
 5 Credits.

-Pre-requisites: graduating senior in an Art program.
+Pre-requisites: senior standing in BFA Art program.

 Satisfies: a university graduation requirement–senior capstone.